Only Willie Mays Could Make "The Catch"

 1959 Topps special edition card

-A rare view from the stands has surfaced in recent years of Willie's gem.
+A rare view from the stands has surfaced recently of Willie's gem.

 Manager Leo Durocher immediately replaced Liddle, who greets his relief pitcher, Marv Grissom, with a smirk by saying, “Well, I got my man.”